SalomePlatform/shaper/src/SketchPlugin/doc/verticalDistFeature.rst

 Input fields:

-- **First point** is the first point selected in the view
+- **First point** is the first point selected in the view;
-- **Second point** is the second point selected in the view
+- **Second point** is the second point selected in the view:
-- **Value** is a distance between the objects, could be modified to set the desirable value
+- **Value** is a distance between the objects, can be modified to set the desirable value;
-- **Text location** is a position of the distance value label relating to extension line (in the view)
+- **Text location** is a position of the distance value label relating to extension line (in the view):
    .. image:: images/location_left.png
       :align: left
-   **Left** inserts text at the left of the distance extension line.
+   **Left** inserts text to the left of the distance extension line:

    .. image:: images/location_automatic.png
       :align: left
-   **Automatic** inserts text at the middle of the distance extension line if it has enough length, otherwise - to the left.
+   **Automatic** inserts text in the middle of the distance extension line if it has enough length, otherwise - to the left

    .. image:: images/location_right.png
       :align: left
    **Right** inserts text to the right of the distance extension line.

-When both objects are selected vertical distance value is displayed in the property panel and in the view.
+When both objects are selected, the vertical distance value is displayed in the property panel and in the view.

-When creating the constraint, after selection of two objects at the first time:
+When creating the constraint, after selection of two objects for the first time:

-- drag the Vertical distance presentation in the view to the desired position (by move mouse and click once)
+- drag the Vertical distance presentation in the view to the desired position and click once;
-- set desirable vertical distance value in the input field in the view and press **Enter** or just press **Enter** to keep the current distance
+- set desirable vertical distance value in the input field in the view and press **Enter** or just press **Enter** to keep the current distance.

 .. image:: images/VerticalDistance_field_view.png
    :align: center